 Investment policies define the overall framework for managing market and other investment risks, including accountability and controls over risk management activities.
 Subsidiaries that conduct investment activities follow policies that have been approved by their respective boards of directors.
 These investment policies specify the investment limits and strategies that are appropriate given the liquidity, surplus, product profile and regulatory requirements of the subsidiary.
 Executive oversight of investment activities is conducted primarily through subsidiaries' boards of directors and investment committees.
 For Allstate Financial, its asset-liability management ("ALM") policies further define the overall framework for managing market and investment risks.
-ALM focuses on strategies to enhance yields, mitigate market risks and optimize capital to improve profitability and returns for Allstate Financial.
+ALM focuses on strategies to enhance yields, mitigate market risks and optimize capital to improve profitability and returns for Allstate Financial while factoring in future expected cash requirements to repay liabilities.
 Allstate Financial ALM activities follow asset-liability policies that have been approved by their respective boards of directors.
 These ALM policies specify limits, ranges and/or targets for investments that best meet Allstate Financial's business objectives in light of its product liabilities.

 We use quantitative and qualitative market-based approaches to measure, monitor and manage market risk.
 We evaluate our exposure to market risk through the use of multiple measures including but not limited to duration, value-at-risk, scenario analysis and sensitivity analysis.
 Duration measures the price sensitivity of assets and liabilities to changes in interest rates.
 For example, if interest rates increase 100 basis points, the fair value of an asset with a duration of 5 is expected to decrease in value by 5%.
 Value-at-risk is a statistical estimate of the probability that the change in fair value of a portfolio will exceed a certain amount over a given time horizon.
 Scenario analysis estimates the potential changes in the fair value of a portfolio that could occur under different hypothetical market conditions defined by changes to multiple market risk factors: interest rates, credit spreads, equity prices or currency exchange rates.
-Sensitivity analysis estimates the potential changes in the fair value of a portfolio that could occur under different hypothetical market conditions defined by changes to multiple market risk factors: interest rates, credit spreads, equity prices or currency exchange rates.
-Sensitivity analysis estimates the potential changes in the fair value of a portfolio that could occur under different hypothetical businesses based upon a combination of duration, value-at-risk, scenario analysis and sensitivity analysis.
+Sensitivity analysis estimates the potential changes in the fair value of a market risk factor.
+In general, we establish investment portfolio asset allocation and market risk limits for the Property-Liability and Allstate Financial businesses based upon a combination of duration, value-at-risk, scenario analysis and sensitivity analysis.
 The asset allocation limits place restrictions on the total funds that may be invested within an asset class.
 Comprehensive day-to-day management of market risk within defined tolerance ranges occurs as portfolio managers buy and sell within their respective markets based upon the acceptable boundaries established by investment policies.
 For Allstate Financial, this day-to-day management is integrated with and informed by the activities of the ALM organization.
-This integration is intended to result in a prudent, methodical and effective adjudication of market risk and
+This integration is intended to result in a prudent, methodical and effective adjudication of market risk and return, conditioned by the unique demands and dynamics of Allstate Financial's product liabilities and supported by the continuous application of advanced risk technology and a